Ambient Online Podcast #36 (featuring synth4ever)

 The Waldorf Q is actually very impressive as it can do so much, its specs are fantastic and it seems to have all the functionality one would need in a synth (3 osc, 2 wavetables, FM, ring mod, 3 LFOs, sequencer, arpeggiator, 4 envelopes, 2 multimode resonant filters with 6 filter types, vocoder, and much more)… if I had to downsize my collection the Waldorf Q would certainly stay, as would the Alesis Andromeda.
 I recently purchased a Roland V-Synth (screen-based editing, not so much live tweaking) and Dave Smith Instruments PolyEvolver (4-voice analog), and look forward to delving into and demoing them as well.
 The only synth I sold rather quickly after purchasing was the Virus C, as I found it had a darker tone and some sort of “digital sheen” that I couldn’t get rid of (especially compared to Virus B), no matter how much I tweaked… it just wasn’t for me.

 I guess right now if I had to narrow things down to my top 3 synths, it would be Waldorf Q, Alesis Andromeda A6 and probably either the Waldorf XT or Roland JX-10 (or possibly Roland V-Synth or DSI PolyEvolver, once I get a feel for them).
-That said, with so many choices it can be difficult to dedicate time to each synth but if/when I get tired of a synth, I sell it so that the next person can enjoy it.

 8. Your collection of synths is widely varied between older and fairly new models as well as digital and analog technology.